Photos, Videos, Events, Promotions & Jobs

 As a reminder, you can access your accounts remotely 24/7 via Online Banking, Mobile Banking, and Phone Banking, or access our ATM network.

-All drive-thru locations remain open, and we are ready to provide you with teller services, including instant-issue debit cards at the following drive-thru locations:
+Drive-thru locations remain open, and we are ready to provide you with teller services, including instantly issued debit cards.
+Please review our new drive-thru hours effective July 27, 2020:

 Many people are wondering when and how they will receive their stimulus checks.
 If the Internal Revenue Service (IRS) has your direct deposit information on file from a previous tax return (2018 or 2019), your economic impact payment will be deposited directly into the same account into which your tax refund was deposited.
 UFCU does not have additional information about when payments will be issued, but we will post them to your account as soon as we receive the payment from the IRS.